juju/docs/src/en/reference-hook-tools.md

 ### is-leader

-`is-leader` will write `"True"` or `"False"` to stdout, and return 0, if the unit is currently leader and can be guaranteed to remain so for 30s.
+`is-leader` will write `"True"` or `"False"` to stdout, and return 0, if the unit is currently leader and can be guaranteed to remain so for 30 seconds.

 Output can be expressed as `--format json` or `--format yaml` if desired.

-If it returns a non-zero exit code, no inferences regarding true leadership status can be made, but you should generally opt to fail safe and refrain from acting as leader when not sure.
+If it returns a non-zero exit code, no inferences regarding true leadership status can be made, but you should generally opt to fail safe and refrain from acting as the leader when not sure.

 The result of `is-leader` truth is independent of hook sequence.
-If a unit has been designated leader while the hook is running, it will start to return true; and if a unit were to (for example) lose its state-server connection mid-hook and be unable to verify continued leadership past lease expiry time, it would start to return false.
+If a unit has been designated as the leader while the hook is running, it will start to return true; and if a unit were to (for example) lose its state-server connection mid-hook and be unable to verify continued leadership past lease expiry time, it would start to return false.

 ### leader-set